🍽️ Dairy Guide

 FormRisk LevelNotes

-Soft aged (Blue cheese, Brie)Higher riskFermentation increases histamine; often triggers symptoms
+Soft aged (Blue cheese, Brie)Higher riskFermentation increases histamine; often associated with symptoms in sensitive individuals.

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.